danilamalafeev/hft-backtest-engine/README.md

 ## Dynamic Graph Arbitrage

-`GraphEngine` is the research path for N-leg arbitrage.
-Instead of hardcoding BTC/ETH/USDT, pairs are added dynamically from Python:
+`GraphEngine` is the default research path for N-leg arbitrage on small dense graphs. `GraphEngineLarge` exposes the same Python API but uses the sparse lookup policy, which is better for larger sparse product graphs and is also competitive on the current 3-asset triangle.

 ```python
 import yabe